microcks/microcks.io/content/documentation/guides/usage/async-protocols/nats-support.md

 This guide shows you how to use a [NATS](https://nats.io/) protocol with Microcks.
 NATS is a Cloud Native, Open Source and High-performance Messaging technology.
 It is a single technology that enables applications to securely communicate across any combination of cloud vendors, on-premise, edge, web and mobile, and devices.
 Client APIs are provided in over 40 languages and frameworks and you can check out the [full list of clients](https://nats.io/download/).

 Microcks supports NATS as a protocol binding for [AsyncAPI](/documentation/references/artifacts/asyncapi-conventions/).
-That means that Microcks is able to connect to a NATS broker for publishing mock messages as soon as it receives a valid [AsyncAPI](https://asyncapi.com) Specification and to connect to any NATS broker in your organization to check that flowing messages are compliant to the schema described within your specification.
+That means that Microcks can connect to a NATS broker for publishing mock messages as soon as it receives a valid [AsyncAPI](https://asyncapi.com) Specification and to any NATS broker in your organization to check that flowing messages are compliant with the schema described within your specification.

 Let's go! 🚀

-## 1. Setup NATS broker connection
+## 1. Set up NATS broker connection

-First mandatory step here is to setup Microcks so that it will be able to connect to a NATS broker for sending mock messages.
+The first mandatory step is to set up Microcks so that it can connect to a NATS broker for sending mock messages.
 Microcks has been tested successfully with NATS version `2.9.8`.
-It can be deployed as containerized workload on your Kubernetes cluster.
-Microcks does not provide any installation scripts or procedures ; please refer to projects or related products documentation.
+It can be deployed as a containerized workload on your Kubernetes cluster.
+Microcks does not provide any installation scripts or procedures; please refer to the documentation for projects or related products.

 If you have used the [Operator based installation](/documentation/references/configuration/operator-config/) of Microcks, you'll need to add some extra properties to your `MicrocksInstall` custom resource.
 The fragment below shows the important ones: